 Certified Instructors are Key to Building More Caring Communities in Maryland

-Reasons for becoming a Mental Health First Aid® Instructor:
+Why You Should Become a Mental Health First Aid® Instructor:

-- Teach the course with fidelity
+- Instructors must teach the course with fidelity.